basnijholt/dotbins/README.md

 dotbins status --architecture arm64
 ```

+---

 ## :computer: Shell Integration

 dotbins creates shell scripts that add binaries to your `PATH` and apply your custom tool configurations.

-After running `dotbins sync` or `dotbins init`, shell integration scripts are created in `~/.dotbins/shell/` for various shells.
+After running `dotbins sync` or `dotbins init`, shell integration scripts are created in `~/.dotbins/shell/` for various shells (Bash, Zsh, Fish, Nushell, and PowerShell)

 ### What's in the Shell Scripts?